 Useful experience for management consultants includes:

-- a senior role in a specific field
+- a senior role in a specific field such as law

 - work in an organisation that does consulting

 - experience in human resources, law or marketing.

 Management consultants may become members of the Institute of Management Consultants New Zealand (IMCNZ) and apply for a Certified Management Consultant (CMC) certification, which is recognised internationally.

 IMCNZ offer mentoring and training to young, aspiring management consultants.